AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 - Misc
   - I use `ScanPolicy` 0x00280F03, which means only NVMe and USB drives and only Apple FS, NTFS and EFI partition.
   - Boot/`LauncherOption` is `Full` for multiboot configuration.
 For installer or when using only macOS, it should be set to `Disabled`.
-  - Security/`SecureBootModel` should be set to `Disabled` for installing/updating Sonoma above certain version, and to `Default` for normal use.
+  - Security/`SecureBootModel` should be set to `Disabled` for installing/updating Sonoma above certain version, and to `j223` for normal use (value for this SMBios only, see [Dortania article](https://dortania.github.io/OpenCore-Post-Install/universal/security/applesecureboot.html#securebootmodel)).
 - NVRAM/Bootargs:
   - `rtcfx_exclude=80-AB` — required for hibernation.
   - `revpatch=sbvmm` — RestrictEvent options, sbvmm is required for system upgrades to Sonoma and above.